-Access to and the use of emails is managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.
+Access to and the use of emails is managed in line with the Data Protection Policy, and Acceptable Use Agreement.

-Staff and pupils are given approved school email accounts and are only able to use these accounts at school and when doing school-related work outside of school hours.
-Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
-Personal email accounts are not permitted to be used on the school site.
+Staff and pupils are given approved school email accounts and use these accounts at school and when doing school-related work outside of school hours.
+Staff and pupils must agree to and sign the Acceptable Use Agreement.

+Personal email accounts are not permitted to be used for any school-related matters.
 Any email that contains sensitive or personal information is only sent using secure and encrypted email.